owncloud/ocis/docs/extensions/storage/architecture.md

 {{< hint >}}
 The user and public share provider implementations identify the file using the [`ResourceId`](https://cs3org.github.io/cs3apis/#cs3.storage.provider.v1beta1.ResourceId).
 The [`ResourceInfo`](https://cs3org.github.io/cs3apis/#cs3.storage.provider.v1beta1.ResourceInfo) is passed so the share provider can also store who the owner of the resource is.
 The *path* is not part of the other API calls, e.g. when listing shares.
 The OCM API takes an id based reference on the CS3 api, even if the OCM HTTP endpoint takes a path argument. *@jfd: Why?
 Does it not need the owner?
-It only stores the owner of the share, which is always the currently looged in user, when creating a share.
+It only stores the owner of the share, which is always the currently logged in user, when creating a share.
 Afterwards only the owner can update a share ... so collaborative management of shares is not possible.
 At least for OCM shares.*
 {{< /hint >}}

 ### User and Group provisioning